 - (a) Any reference to a specific brand name in specifications shall be interpreted as describing a component best meeting the specific operational, design, performance, maintenance, quality, and reliability requirements of the City. - (b) A bidder may offer an equivalent product in response to a brand name reference.
 When an equivalent product is offered, the City may test and evaluate the product at the bidder's sole cost and expense.
-If a bidder refuses to pay for the City to test or evaluate the product and refuses to provide the brand name specified prior to award of the contract, the City may reject the bid. - information, test data or document required by the City to fully evaluate the acceptability of the equivalent product At bidder's expense, this full evaluation may require independent testing, including destructive testing, at qualified test facilities. - (d) The City reserves the right, in its sole discretion, to reject a bid containing any equivalent product offered.
+If a bidder refuses to pay for the City to test or evaluate the product and refuses to provide the brand name specified prior to award of the contract, the City may reject the bid. - (c) At bidder's expense, bidder bears sole responsibility for providing any information, test data or document required by the City to fully evaluate the acceptability of the equivalent product At bidder's expense, this full evaluation may require independent testing, including destructive testing, at qualified test facilities. - (d) The City reserves the right, in its sole discretion, to reject a bid containing any equivalent product offered.